status-im/handbook.status.im/src/settling-in/the-trial-period.md

 ## What we expect

-We expect you to show us you can prioritize correctly, get things done, and find answers in an increasingly autonomous way.
+* We expect you to show us you can prioritize correctly, get things done, and find answers in an increasingly autonomous way.
 In most teams, there will be a first project scoped out for you.
 Regardless of that being the case, make sure you ask your lead from where you can start, clarify expectations for your role, or seek feedback on how you're doing, early and regularly.
-We expect you to be accountable for your goals and deadlines.
+* We expect you to be accountable for your goals and deadlines.
 We don't micromanage - if by any chance you realize you're stuck, make sure to flag it and discuss within your team whether or not it would be best to change course.
-We don't see each other much, and written communication is what we see the most from each other.
+* We don't see each other much, and written communication is what we see the most from each other.
 We'd like for everyone to be clear, friendly, and helpful to everyone else.
-We expect a consistent and high volume of communication to keep your fellow contributors updated on your progress.
+* We expect a consistent and high volume of communication to keep your fellow contributors updated on your progress.
 There's no expectation that you reply to each ping immediately.
 Do your work and avoid interruptions while checking your messages at least a couple of times a day.
 If you know you won't have time to look into something right away, let the other party know when they can expect to have an answer to organize their work efficiently.
-Everyone should contribute to the products and our culture.
+* Everyone should contribute to the products and our culture.
 If you see anything that can be improved and have an idea to make it better, bring it up!
 If you see that a co-contributor is stuck, offer to help or to ping someone who can.
 We're all in the same boat!
-Read [this](https://medium.com/remote-work/12-qualities-to-look-for-when-hiring-remote-workers-68243ff351b0) article.
+* Read [this](https://medium.com/remote-work/12-qualities-to-look-for-when-hiring-remote-workers-68243ff351b0) article.
 It gives a sense of what qualities are most important to succeed in any role here at Status.
-For those less experienced in the blockchain/crypto space - jump in and immerse yourself in the ecosystem and get to understand our principles and mission better.
+* For those less experienced in the blockchain/crypto space - jump in and immerse yourself in the ecosystem and get to understand our principles and mission better.
 This is a big topic, and we don't expect everyone to become an expert.
 Still, we would be super impressed to see that you're committed to continuously learning and developing your knowledge.
-Try to model our principles in all that you do at Status.
+* Try to model our principles in all that you do at Status.

 ## Mid-trial feedback

-When you reach the end of your first 6-8 weeks (if working full-time), consider sending [this form](https://forms.gle/pvJA1ppVyRuEDi2MA) to the people you worked with more closely.
-It's always good to collect feedback early to have time to take it on board during the remainder of the trial period.
+When you reach the end of your first 6-8 weeks, People Ops will reach out to you and your team lead to get a list of the people you worked with more closely.
+We will send [this form](https://forms.gle/pvJA1ppVyRuEDi2MA) to collect feedback early to have time to take it on board during the remainder of the trial period.

-Ping People Ops to get a copy of the feedback collected, and feel free to use your mid-trial chat with them to go through it and brainstorm ways to implement it.
+You'll get an email with the feedback collected that you can use for your mid-trial chat with your team lead to go through it and brainstorm ways to implement it.

 ## End-trial feedback